hak5/usbrubberducky-payloads/payloads/library/exfiltration/Windows-Product-Key-Grabber/README.md

 <details>
 <summary>Extension operation</summary>

+1. Detects when the USB Rubber Ducky is ready and whether the target operating system is Windows.
-1. Opens a Windows Run dialog box.
+2. Opens a Windows Run dialog box.
-2. Executes a hosted PowerShell script that performs the following actions:
+3. Executes a hosted PowerShell script that performs the following actions:
 - Clears the history of the Windows Run menu.
 - Recovers Windows product key from target PC.
 - Sends the Windows product key of the target PC to a file in your Dropbox.
-3. *Disables USB rubber ducky.*
+4. *Disables USB Rubber Ducky.*

 </details>